Anarchism in Switzerland: Social democracy and syndicalism

-On October 9, 1918, an explosives store with material of German origin discovered in the Seebach embankment near Zurich, which previously had been attributed to sabotage preparations by the German Consulate, was traced back to a fictitious anarchist group by the right-wing district attorney Otto Heusser and increased fear of revolution among the bourgeoisie.
-These fears of revolution led to the Federal Council deploying a military occupation of Zurich in November 1918, claiming that due to the economic and political instability the troops were needed to maintain order.
-The city's labor unions accused the government of attempting to establish a military dictatorship and the OAK called for a peaceful one-day strike in Swiss cities, in a move which Zurich's local labor leaders considered overly cautious.
-During a planned celebration of the first anniversary of the October Revolution, and following news of the German Revolution successfully overthrowing the monarchy, the military violently dispersed protesting crowds in Zurich.
+On October 9, 1918, an explosives store with material of German origin discovered in the Seebach embankment near Zürich, which previously had been attributed to sabotage preparations by the German Consulate, was traced back to a fictitious anarchist group by the right-wing district attorney Otto Heusser and increased fear of revolution among the bourgeoisie.
+These fears of revolution led to the Federal Council deploying a military occupation of Zürich in November 1918, claiming that due to the economic and political instability the troops were needed to maintain order.
+The city's labor unions accused the government of attempting to establish a military dictatorship and the OAK called for a peaceful one-day strike in Swiss cities, in a move which Zürich's local labor leaders considered overly cautious.
+During a planned celebration of the first anniversary of the October Revolution, and following news of the German Revolution successfully overthrowing the monarchy, the military violently dispersed protesting crowds in Zürich.
 The OAK responded to these altercations by proclaiming a general strike and calling for nine demands, including the institution of proportional representation, women's suffrage, the 48-hour week and the reorganization of the military into a "people's army".
 But the government responded by rejecting the demands and mobilizing the Army.
 The general strike was therefore initiated on November 12, with its greatest participation coming from the industrial areas of German-speaking Switzerland.
 Clovis-Abel Pignat, on the first page of Le Falot of December 1, analyzed the situation and proposed to adopt a program in case of victory of the Revolution in Valais.
 He was himself persuaded by the imminence of change: "From the train where the events are going to the countries around us, it is to be expected that its implementation will be soon.
 There are currents that it is unnecessary to bring back, and despite the fierce obstructionism by the owning and governing classes, the popular will will eventually triumph.
 For all conscious men, there is not a minute to spare.
 Groups must train everywhere to undertake extensive propaganda among the people.
 The day of salvation is approaching.
 Let's go ready!"
 However, the Federal Assembly passed several measures to break the strike, giving the OAK an ultimatum to call it off, which they complied with.
-In Basel and Zurich, many workers initially refused to believe that the strike had been called off, with some radical union leaders such as Ernst Nobs even ignoring the decision entirely.
+In Basel and Zürich, many workers initially refused to believe that the strike had been called off, with some radical union leaders such as Ernst Nobs even ignoring the decision entirely.
 But eventually the moderate leaders prevailed and work largely resumed as normal.
 By the end of the strike, some workers had already been killed by soldiers, while many of the union leaders were trialed and convicted for their involvement.
 With the defeat of the strike, debates on the organization of political training and election participation came back in the columns of Le Falot.
 By November 12, 1919, the newspaper had ceased publication entirely, ending its first editorial era.